IsaacLatta/CGI-Web-Server/README.md

 - Some additional log levels are also supported, all of which append the (file:line function):
     - **TRACE**: The most verbose level.
-    - **DEBUG**: Slightly less verbose than trace, currently logs information useful troubleshooting administrators.
+    - **DEBUG**: Slightly less verbose than trace, currently logs information useful for troubleshooting administrators.
     - **WARN**: Higher severity than error.
     - **FATAL**: This level is reserved for critical errors that result in the server exiting.
-The FATAL level will also write the stack trace, and the pid of the exiting server process.
+The FATAL level will also write the stack trace, and the pid of the exiting process.

-## To Do

-1. POST Request.
-    - Add support for resource uploads, as well as task submission, e.g.) streaming.
-2. PUT Request.
-    - Allow upload of resource.
-3. OPTIONS Request.
-    - Allow preflight for resource creation (use with POST).
-4. CONNECT Support.
-    - For tunneling (HTTPS).
-5. Default endpoints.
-    - Endpoints for health or status metrics, e.g.) /health, /status.
-6. Add rate limiting, especially for POST.
-7. Add example files config, static gifs, scripts etc for example usage.
-8. Add documentation to the code base.